MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > ![](media/configure-data-match-right-entity.png "Add right entity")

 > [!NOTE]
 > Considerations for your first selection can help you choose that entity as well.
-Among your ingested (and mapped) entities, what entity you consider to have the second most reliable data?
+Among your ingested (and mapped) entities, what entity you consider having the second most reliable data?
 Moreover, does it includes at least one field that is shared by the master entity and possibly more fields that are shared by other entities that you have ingested?

 Lastly, select **Save** and you will see that the **Description** section includes the match pair you have just created.
 You can always delete or edit that match pair by selecting **Edit** button as highlighted in blue below.
 The warning sign (highlighted in red) implies that we didn't define rules yet for that match pair which we will do in Step Two.